 This is a horrible feeling that I rarely experience anymore, but I used to feel all the time.

-Confidence is having absolute assurance in yourself.
-It’s trusting that your character will carry you through situations, and it’s the belief that you have the personal power necessary to change your life and the world.
+Confidence is having assurance in yourself.
+It’s trusting that your character will carry you through situations, and it’s the belief that you have the ability to change your life and the world.

 Conversely, a lack of confidence means a lack of power.
 When you’re feeling insecure, you feel helpless, weak, unsure of yourself.
 You also become reliant on external validation.
 Other people’s opinions mean a lot.
 Behaviourally, this means that you take fewer risks, you don’t express yourself, you take up the minimum amount of physical space, follow others, and so on.